convissor/login-security-solution/readme.txt

 trap that ties up attackers' resources instead of immediately tipping them off that the jig is up.

-= Won't the slowdowns open my website to Denial of Serivice (DOS) attacks? =
+= Won't the slowdowns open my website to Denial of Service (DOS) attacks? =

 Yeah, the DOS potential is there.
-I mitigated it for the most part by disconnecting the database link (the most precious resorce in most situations) before sleeping.
-But remember, distributed deinal of service attacks are fairly easy to initiate these days.
+I mitigated it for the most part by disconnecting the database link (the most precious resource in most situations) before sleeping.
+But remember, distributed denial of service attacks are fairly easy to initiate these days.
 If someone really wants to shut down your site, they'll be able to do it without even touching this plugin's login failure process.